tinko26/ao/docs/api/src/ao_sys/ao_task.h.md

 };
 ```

-This type represents task states.
-It is used as a bitmask and defines the following symbols.

 | `AO_TASK_STOPPED`     | `0000` | The task is stopped. |
 | `AO_TASK_READY`       | `0001` | The task is ready. |
 | `AO_TASK_RUNNING`     | `0010` | The task is running. |